Peanut Butter Oatmeal Protein Bars – an easy clean eating recipe for a homemade protein bar, no-bake required, and only 6 ingredients.

 That is how I started to make my own running food lately.
-I simply developed my recipes following the ingredient listed on a commercial bar I was used to eat.
-Mainly, a protein bar is always made of nuts and protein powder to boost the protein intake.
+I simply developed my recipes following the ingredient listed on a commercial bar I was used to eating.

 Those oatmeal protein bars are made with 6 simple ingredients 100% vegan: